Viet Cong: Fall of Saigon

 The success of the 1973–74 dry season offensive convinced Hanoi to accelerate its timetable.
-When there was no U.S. response to a successful communist attack on Phước Bình in January 1975, South Vietnamese morale collapsed.
-The next major battle, at Buôn Ma Thuột in March, was a communist walkover.
+When there was no U.S. response to a successful PAVN attack on Phước Bình in January 1975, South Vietnamese morale collapsed.
+The next major battle, at Buôn Ma Thuột in March, was a walkover.
 After the fall of Saigon on April 30, 1975, the PRG moved into government offices there.
 At the victory parade, Tạng noticed that the units formerly dominated by southerners were missing, replaced by northerners years earlier.
 The bureaucracy of the Republic of Vietnam was uprooted and authority over the South was assigned to the PAVN.
 People considered tainted by association with the former South Vietnamese government were sent to re-education camps, despite the protests of the non-communist PRG members including Tạng.
 Without consulting the PRG, North Vietnamese leaders decided to rapidly dissolve the PRG at a party meeting in August 1975.
 North and South were merged as the Socialist Republic of Vietnam in July 1976 and the PRG was dissolved.
-The Viet Cong was merged with the Vietnamese Fatherland Front on February 4, 1977.
+The VC was merged with the Vietnamese Fatherland Front on February 4, 1977.

-Relationship with Hanoi
+Relationship with North Vietnam

-Activists opposing American involvement in Vietnam said that the Viet Cong was a nationalist insurgency indigenous to the South.
-They claimed that the Viet Cong was composed of several parties—the People's Revolutionary Party, the Democratic Party and the Radical Socialist Party—and that Viet Cong chairman Nguyễn Hữu Thọ was not a communist.
+Activists opposing American involvement in Vietnam said that the VC was a nationalist insurgency indigenous to the South.
+They said that the VC was composed of several parties—the People's Revolutionary Party, the Democratic Party and the Radical Socialist Party—and that VC chairman Nguyễn Hữu Thọ was not a communist.

-Anti-communists countered that the Viet Cong was merely a front for Hanoi.
+Anti-communists countered that the VC was merely a front for Hanoi.
 They said some statements issued by communist leaders in the 1980s and 1990s suggested that southern communist forces were influenced by Hanoi.
-According to the memoirs of Trần Văn Trà, the Viet Cong's top commander and PRG defense minister, he followed orders issued by the "Military Commission of the Party Central Committee" in Hanoi, which in turn implemented resolutions of the Politburo.
+According to the memoirs of Trà, the VC's top commander and PRG defense minister, he followed orders issued by the "Military Commission of the Party Central Committee" in Hanoi, which in turn implemented resolutions of the Politburo.
 Trà himself was deputy chief of staff for the PAVN before being assigned to the South.
 The official Vietnamese history of the war states that "The Liberation Army of South Vietnam [Viet Cong] is a part of the People's Army of Vietnam".